Solar and Wind Energy CO2 Footprints

 The carbon footprints of solar and wind are small, and are even tinier when compared to the carbon footprint of fossil fuel energy sources.

-Solar and wind DO have carbon footprints, however, that can be quantified.
+Solar and wind DO have carbon footprints.
+However, that must be quantified and compared to fossil fuel options, which have significantly higher carbon footprints.
 An important term here is the ‘carbon debt’ period – during which solar and wind produce carbon emissions (in the materials, manufacturing, and transportation stages).
 The other important term is the ‘carbon payback’ period – during which solar and wind produce carbon emissions-free energy.

 Carbon-free Energy